 Action Target Timeline Progress Establish processes to provide complainants, subjects, and other stakeholders with alternate formats of their Final Reports which includes the MPCC Findings and Recommendations when requested.
-2024 Currently, Final Reports can be sent via email, mail, E-post, or picked up at the MPCC at the request of party.
-In 2024, the MPCC will explore offering reports in other accessible formats.
-Conduct additional external survey with our clients to assess the current state of accessibility with respect to the delivery of our programs and services.
-2025 To be addressed in early 2025 When applicable, consult with people with disabilities prior to new policies and procedures to be implemented.
-Ongoing Given its small size, the MPCC is evaluating how to access stakeholder groups.
-Adopt standards for public- facing communications to be in plain language.
-2024 To be addressed in 2024.
+2024 The MPCC sends and receives information via email, mail, E- post, or makes it available to be picked up at the MPCC office at the request of the party.
+As part of the process to make information more accessible, the MPCC is using plain language and incorporating graphs and figures for its 2024 Annual Report.
+Additionally, the MPCC will explore the development of an accessible PDF version for our website.
+Conduct additional external survey with our clients to assess 2025 To be addressed in early 2025